mothur/mothur.github.io/_wiki/get.groups.md

     0.03   B   52  0   0   0   0   0   1   1   8   1   7   1   ...
     0.03   C   52  1   1   1   1   1   0   0   0   7   0   1   ...

-You can see that some OTU\'s were entirely eliminated because they only contained sequences from group A.
+You can see that some OTU's were entirely eliminated because they only contained sequences from group A.

 ### design